 How long we keep your personal information

 We will keep your personal data only for as long as it is required for your insurance contract, to handle claims and to comply with our legal and regulatory obligations as documented in our Records Management Policy.
 For the majority of policy data, this is seven years after the end of that transaction.
-If you do not accept a quote or complete an application for an insurance policy, your data will be kept for fifteen months and processed in line with this Statement.
-When a potential claim or actual claim is taken out on a policy, we hold details around this claim until a full and final settlement has been agreed.
-In most cases this should be seven years after the final settlement date or where a child was involved the later date of seven years after the child has turned eighteen or the settlement date.
-In certain cases, we are obliged to hold onto records for longer periods and we do so in line with our legal responsibilities.
+Where we process your personal data in connection with an insurance quote, we retain your data for as long as the quote remains valid.
+The quote validity period varies depending on the line of business and type of insurance product.
+We recommend reviewing your quote documentation for details on your quote validity period.
+When a potential claim or actual claim is taken out on a policy, we retain the associated data until a full and final settlement has been reached.
+Once settlement is agreed, the data is typically retained for up to seven years from the date of final settlement.
+Where a child was involved the later date of seven years after the child has turned eighteen or the settlement date.
+In certain cases, we are obliged to hold onto records for longer periods, and we do so in line with our legal responsibilities.
 For more information on our data retention policies please refer to the “Contacting Us” section below.

 Your rights in relation to your personal information